Creative Writing

 HL7201 Graduate Seminar in Creative Writing: Directed Study

-In this course students will have the opportunity to engage in independent research related to their proposed dissertation/thesis and to produce an appropriate example of written work arising from this.
-The content and requirements of each Directed Study module are to be determined by the student in conjunction with the appointed supervisor/ thesis committee and the Head of Division.
+The Graduate Seminar in Creative Writing: Directed Study will provide graduate students with an opportunity to engage in independent research related to their proposed dissertation/thesis and to produce an appropriate example of written work arising from this.

 HL7202 Graduate Seminar in Creative Writing: Special Topic